ibomash/LittleMoments/README.md

 ### Shortcuts

-- Add support for shortcut actions to start a meditation without a duration or with a pre-specified
+- Add support for shortcut actions to start a meditation without a duration or with a pre-specified duration (App Intents)

 ## Credits